-While it’s safe to say your food dreams aren’t filled with cans of tuna dancing in your head, it really is an underestimated staple.
-Just think about the variety it offers in taste and texture: solid vs chunky vs flaky, soaked in oil vs water, white tuna vs yellowfin…
+While it’s safe to say your food dreams aren’t filled with cans of tuna dancing in your head, tuna really is an underestimated staple.
+Just think about the variety it offers in taste and texture: solid vs. chunky vs. flaky, packed in oil vs. water, white tuna vs. yellowfin…

-This may look complex, but it's surprisingly simple.
-These sushi stacks require just 10 minutes of prep time, and the final dish is loaded with good-for-you nutrients and antioxidants.
-Plus the recipe is made using a bit of Sriracha sauce, making it a great go-to when your taste buds are craving a little kick.
+Plus, the recipe is made using a bit of Sriracha sauce, so it’s a great go-to when your taste buds are craving a little kick.

 Cucumber bites are so cute and easy to eat that they just make everything better.
 Simply slice up a cucumber and top each wheel with a dollop of tuna salad.
 While this recipe calls for peeling the cucumber, if you’re especially crunched for time, that’s totally not necessary.

 Your tuna will be singing, “I’m on a boat!” while you make this tasty recipe.
-Simply mix together tuna and avocado, then fold in some diced tomatoes, celery, parsley, and lemon juice — you can eat it right out of the avocado skin (a.k.a. the boat).
+Simply combine tuna and avocado, and then fold in some diced tomatoes, celery, parsley, and lemon juice — you can eat it right out of the avocado skin.